Community Resources Against Street Hoodlums: In popular culture

 A fictionalized version of C.R.A.S.H. appears as the main antagonistic faction in the 2004 open world action-adventure video game Grand Theft Auto: San Andreas.
 The unit is led by Officers Frank Tenpenny (voiced by Samuel L. Jackson) and Eddie Pulaski (Chris Penn), who have criminal ties in Los Santos (the in-game version of Los Angeles) and often engage in deals with gangs for personal profit.
 The unit's unofficial motto ("We intimidate those who intimidate others") is explicitly used by Tenpenny with protagonist Carl Johnson (Young Maylay), whom he blackmails into doing various jobs meant to prevent C.R.A.S.H's illicit activities from going public.
-However, C.R.A.S.H.'s third member, Jimmy Hernandez (Armando Riesco), eventually decides to do the right thing and report his partners' illegal activities, causing him to be killed by them.
+However, C.R.A.S.H.'s third member, Jimmy Hernández (Armando Riesco), eventually decides to do the right thing and report his partners' illegal activities, causing him to be killed by them.
 Near the end of the game, Pulaski is killed by Carl, and Tenpenny is arrested for his crimes, but is acquitted in his trial due to an alleged lack of evidence.
 This enrages the residents of Los Santos, resulting in violence across the city, mirroring the real-life 1992 Los Angeles riots.
 The riots eventually end after Tenpenny's death in a car crash.

 The 1988 film Colors stars Robert Duvall and Sean Penn as two members of C.R.A.S.H.

 Although corruption in L.A.'s C.R.A.S.H. unit had yet to be exposed when Training Day was written, Antoine Fuqua has stated that the emergence of the Rampart scandal in the late 1990s catalyzed the completion of the film.
 Denzel Washington also grew a beard in order to emulate the appearance of Rafael Pérez, an LAPD narcotics officer involved in multiple scandals.

-The police drama series The Shield (2002-2008), which revolves around a corrupt anti-gang unit called the Strike Team, is based on the Rampart scandal.
+The police drama series The Shield (2002–2008), which revolves around a corrupt anti-gang unit called the Strike Team, is based on the Rampart scandal.
 Rampart was the original name for the show.